 28 July 2016

-Global campaigns, like Coca-Cola's Hilltop (1971) featuring the jingle "I'd Like to Buy the World a Coke", are included, alongside recent viral marketing such as Cadbury's Gorilla (2007).
-There are also commercials made by film directors such as Ridley Scott (Apple's 1984) and Jonathan Glazer (the acclaimed 1999 Surfer ad for Guinness).
+Global campaigns, like Coca-Cola’s Hilltop (1971) featuring the jingle “I'd Like to Buy the World a Coke”, are included, alongside commercials made by film directors such as Ridley Scott (Apple’s 1984) and Jonathan Glazer (his acclaimed 1999 ad for Guinness).

 0 comment(s):